Get insider access

 Dips

-The ASUS ROG Cetra True Wireless SpeedNova's peaks and dips performance is fair, and they control their sound okay, but not well.
-Most of the bass region has a peak, emphasizing the rumble and boom, which extends into the low-mids and can muddy the mix.
-A dip in the center of the mid-range pushes lead parts down in the mix.
-Through the treble range, a couple of sharp peaks and dips lead to alternately harsh, hollow, and shrill vocals and cymbals.
+The ASUS ROG Cetra True Wireless SpeedNova's peaks and dips performance is sub-par, indicating the buds don't control their sound profile well.
+While most of the bass region is relatively flat, a bump extending into the low-mids adds extra boom and muddiness to the mix.
+The rest of the higher frequencies across the range are uneven, causing instruments to sound either distant and unclear or harsh, jumping out in the mix, which is difficult to address even with an equalizer.
+A series of dips in the center of the mid-range pushes lead parts down in the mix or imparts a somewhat boxy tone.
+Sharply prominent peaks and dips through the treble range lead to alternately harsh, hollow, and shrill vocals and cymbals.

 7.0